Why Do I Feel Anxious for No Reason? (And What It Actually Means)

 No obvious danger.

-No single event you can point to and say, “That’s why.”
+No single event you can point to and say, “That’s it.”

-So when anxiety shows up anyway, it can feel unsettling or frustrating.
+So when anxiety shows up anyway, it can feel unsettling—or even frustrating.

-Anxiety doesn’t need a current crisis to exist.
+But anxiety doesn’t actually need a current crisis to exist.

 “But Nothing Is Wrong… So Why Do I Feel This Way?”